-Ex-UN Secretary-General Ban-Ki-moon on surprise Myanmar trip
+Ex-UN Secretary-General Ban Ki-moon on surprise Myanmar trip

 Ban is a former South Korean foreign minister.

-The Elders have not yet released any details about Ban’s visit, and no further information was given by the military government, but it appeared certain to deal with Myanmar’s ongoing political crisis.
-The group was founded by Nelson Mandela in 2007.
+The Elders have not yet released any details about Ban’s visit, and no further information was given by the military government, but it appeared certain to deal with Myanmar’s ongoing political crisis, The group was founded by Nelson Mandela in 2007.

 An official in Naypyitaw said Ban was scheduled to have a Monday morning meeting with the country’s top leader Senior Gen. Min Aung Hlaing, and tour the National Museum.
 The official also spoke on condition of anonymity because he is not authorized to release information.